-Term Definition Compensation paid by the Arizona Industrial Commission or similar agencies in other states to workers who are injured on the job.
+Term Definition Industrial (Worker's) Compensation Compensation paid by the Arizona Industrial Commission or similar agencies in other states to workers who are injured on the job.
 Industrial Compensation also may be called "Worker's Compensation".

 Income is first obtained through the Federal and State Data Services Hubs.
 If needed, other proof includes: